nexmo-community/lex-first-bot/README.md

 ## Setup IAM

  - Login to the AWS Console and go to the IAM console.

+ - Select Roles, then click Create new role

- - Go to AWS service-linked role, and select "Amazon Lex-Bots".
+ - Go to AWS service-linked role, and select "Amazon Lex - Bots".

  - Then, select "Create role".
-You do not need to enter a role name
+Do not  edit the role name

  - Select the Security Credendtials Tab and Generate a set of Access Keys